-Children who have mathematics disorder may have trouble performing simple mathematical equations, such as counting and adding.
+Children who have mathematics disorder have trouble with simple mathematical equations, such as counting and adding.

 Mathematical disorder may appear with:

-Early difficulties with math are noticed, as well as low scores in math classes and tests.
+The child may have trouble with math, as well as low scores in math classes and on tests.

 - Trouble with reading, writing, and copying numbers